davepinch/pinchy.cc/content/topics/drugs/dmt/en.wikipedia.org.md

 ---
 title: "N,N-Dimethyltryptamine (Wikipedia)"
-retrieved: 2023-07-01
+chemical structure: DMT.svg (Wikimedia Commons)
 excerpt: >-
   ***N,N*-Dimethyltryptamine** (**DMT** or ***N,N*-DMT**, **SPL026**) is a substituted tryptamine that occurs in many plants and animals, including humans, and which is both a derivative and a structural analog of tryptamine.
 DMT is used as a psychedelic drug and prepared by various cultures for ritual purposes as an entheogen.
+retrieved: 2023-07-01
-related: DMT.svg (Wikimedia Commons) see also:
+see also:
   - Lysergic acid diethylamide (Wikipedia)
   - Mescaline (Wikipedia)